 Taxpayers and consumers, beware:

-Legislation pending in capitol would impose a 35% tax on credit unions.
+Legislation pending in capitol would increase taxes on credit unions and consumers.

 WASHINGTON – With President Bush in the White House, tax hikes at the federal level are completely off the policy table – only over his \’dead body\’ would Congress raise taxes.

-The legislation, H.B.
-162, purports to promote tax equity between banks and credit unions by imposing the $15 million tax hike.
-But true tax equity can be achieved by cutting the tax on banks – rather than hiking the tax on credit unions.
+The legislation purports to promote tax equity between banks and credit unions by imposing the tax hike.
+But true tax equity can be achieved by cutting taxes on banks – rather than hiking the tax on credit unions.